DESX/jfifo/README.md

 ## Features of this implementaion:
   * No lost bytes: buffer can hold exactly "capacity" bytes with no compromise
-  * Thread safe single direction transfer: Data can be added without modifying removed, removed without modifying added.
+  * Thread safe single direction transfer*: Data can be added without modifying removed, removed without modifying added.
   * Records total added/removed(up to max value of index_type)
   * All non constant variables are initialized to zero

+*assuming that JFIFO_INDEX_TYPE is set to a type(default unsigend int) that is atomic on the target platfrom.
+Unsigned int is not garunteed to be atomic by any ANSI C standard, but it pretty much always is.
+You can chaged the type by setting the JFIFO_INDEX_TYPE macro when compileing.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.